Suwayomi/Suwayomi-Server/README.md

 ## Is this application usable?
 Should I test it?
 Here is a list of current features:

-- Installing and executing Tachiyomi's Extensions, So you'll get the same sources.
+- Installing and executing Tachiyomi's Extensions, So you'll get the samei sources.
 - A library to save your mangas and categories to put them into.
 - Searching and browsing installed sources.
 - A decent chapter reader.